makskornakov/canvas-trading-demo/README.md

     vertexValue: number;
     // Starts with 0, goes through array;
     // +1 if green AO bar, -1 if red;
-    // Displays the strenfth of AO trend
+    // Displays the strength of AO trend
   };
 }
 ```